nedbat/coveragepy/doc/api.rst

 .. :history: 20121111T235800, added a bit of clarification.
 .. :history: 20140819T132600, change class name to Coverage

+There are a few different ways to use coverage.py programmatically.

-The API to coverage.py is very simple, contained in a module called `coverage`.
+The API to coverage.py is in a module called `coverage`.
 Most of the interface is in the :class:`coverage.Coverage` class.
 Methods on the Coverage object correspond roughly to operations available in the command line interface.
 For example, a simple use would be::